The most extreme adventures on Earth

 This village in Meghalaya is the world's wettest place, averaging 467 inches of rain annually.

-It's made all the more intense by the fact the rain isn't evenly spaced out, with the result that villagers have experienced more than five feet of rain in just 24 hours.
+It's made all the more intense by the fact the rain isn't evenly spaced out, with the result that villagers have experienced more than 5 feet of rain in just 24 hours.

-LESS EXTREME ALTERNATIVE: Soak into the turquoise geothermal water of Blue Lagoon in Iceland.
+Less extreme alternative: Soak into the turquoise geothermal water of Blue Lagoon in Iceland.

 The United States Deep Caving Team (USDCT) is carrying out another expedition to Chevé Cave in 2017.